ADB lets a computer talk to your car. Turn it on once and Unlokit can install apps. Keep the car parked and switched on.

-Enable USB debugging on the unit, plug in USB-A → USB-A (or OTG from a phone), press connect, and approve the prompt on the car screen.
+Turn on ADB in the car first (see the guide below), plug in USB-A → USB-A (or OTG from a phone), press connect, and approve the prompt on the car screen.

 Mirror the main screen to passenger/rear displays, launch apps on any screen, split-screen, edge-swipe shortcut.
 One tap = install → permissions → ADB keys → launch.
 After this it self-updates — no PC again.